Meidum/gomassdns/README.md

 	if err := md.SetResolvers(resolvers); err != nil {
 		log.Fatal(err)
 	}

-	// or set resolver from file
+	// or set resolvers from file
 	md.UserResolverPath = "./resolvers.txt"

 	// run massdns with input from chan